kalininalab/d-StructMAn/README.md

 ```
 *This command will run the application (StructMAn) inside the container from your localhost*

+**NOTE: By default StructMAn will look for the input here </structman/input_data/> and stores the output here </structman/results/>.
+These paths are located inside the docker container and these folders are bind mounted to your localhost**

 ## Useful docker commands

 * To start a container